Installing a Centrify Connector

 - Log in to the host computer with an account that has sufficient Centrify Connector permissions to install the connector.

-- Open Admin Portal.
+- Open the Admin Portal.

 - Click Yes to continue if the User Account Control warning displays.